 Vaccination is a simple and effective way to protect you and your baby from certain infections.
-Before becoming pregnant, check that your vaccinations are up to date to protect against diseases that can cause illness in you or your unborn baby.

 Learn more about the difference between vaccination and immunisation.

 Why is vaccination especially important if I’m pregnant?